This post may contain affiliate links. Please see our privacy policy for details.

 EXCELLENT!
 Easy and tasty.
 I doubled the recipe but only had 1 small jar of Red Curry Paste so I used it all… a little less than 6 Tbsp… then I added extra fish sauce in error and substituted ginger paste for the fresh ginger.
 I gave my daughter a container and she praised this soup which made me happy.
 While my soup wasn’t spicy, it was really good and I was sad when it was gone; good thing I had doubled the recipe.

-reasons to make thai red curry noodle soup
+Why you’ll love this thai red curry noodle soup recipe

-Fragrant, flavorful, cold weather comfort food, full of bold Thai flavors
+Packed with flavor.
+This noodle soup is simply downright fragrant, flavorful, cold weather comfort food, full of bold Thai flavors.

-Great clean-out-the-fridge meal, adding in any lingering veggies that needs to be used up
+Clean-out-the-fridge meal.
+And of course this makes for the best clean-out-the-fridge dinner, adding in any lingering veggies that need to be used up.

 Red curry paste is typically used for stir-fry, soups or mixed with coconut milk for curry.
 It is readily available in most grocery store chains, particularly the Thai Kitchen brand, and online, with some brands containing shellfish (shrimp paste).